rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 > This post is sponsored by [Cast AI](https://cast.ai), but comes from my real world experiences.

 Automatically scaling nodes is a cloud parlor trick you don't get to opt out of.

-Is it required?
-Only to make the economics make sense.
+If you run in a hyperscaler you have to play by their rules weather you need it or not.

 Is it useful?
 Sometimes.
+Is it required?
+Yes, to make the economics make sense.
 Is it cool?
 Absolutely.